 Cedar Grove History

 Cedar Grove was initially a part of the Horseneck Tract.
 The Lenni-Lenape Native Americans were the original inhabitants.
 On February 7, 1892, it was incorporated as the Township of Verona.
 On April 9, 1908, it was reincorporated as the township of Cedar Grove.

 - Hamilton House Museum

 - Edison National Historic Site

 Things To Do In Cedar Grove

-Cedar Grove includes two county parks, which offers several scenic landscapes.
-The parks and the other recreational areas of Cedar Grove offer baseball fields, softball fields, tennis courts and children's playgrounds.
+Cedar Grove includes two county parks, which offer several scenic landscapes.
+The parks and the other recreational areas of Cedar Grove feature baseball fields, softball fields, tennis courts and children's playgrounds.

 Cedar Grove Transportation

 International air transportation is available from Newark Liberty International Airport.

 Opportunities for higher education are provided by Montclair State University, William Paterson University Of New Jersey, Seton Hall University, New Jersey Institute of Technology, Passaic County Community College and several other colleges.